-His practice explores the links between the literary and media arts genre of horror, and queer identity.
-Utilising fragments of heritage to form a symbiotic relationship.
-He produces installation work through drawing, sound and interactive technologies.
-In recent work the literary ghost story is utilised as a thematic framework, and specific geographic locations.
+His practice explores the links between the supernatural and queer identity.
+Utilising fragments of heritage to form a symbiotic relationship, he produces film and installation work that incorporates: performance, drawing, animation, sculpture, photography, sound and found materials.
+In recent work the literary ghost story, mediumship and folklore are thematic frameworks, alongside specific geographic locations.
 In particular queering liminal wildernesses, such as fenland and the edge lands between city and countryside.
-His aim is to create new worlds from the past, that consider: identity politics, psychogeography, supernatural, science fiction and history, in a queer and hauntological context.
+His aim is to create new worlds from the past, that consider: identity politics, psychogeography, supernatural, science fiction and history, in the context of queer futurity.